microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/v1.0/api/b2xidentityuserflow-put-apiconnectorconfiguration.md

 ## <a name="examples"></a>Exemplos

-### <a name="example-1-enable-api-connector-for-post-idp-federation-on-sign-up"></a>Exemplo 1: Habilite o conector de API para a Federação postiense de IDP no a cadastre-se
+### <a name="example-1-enable-api-connector-for-post-idp-federation-on-sign-up"></a>Exemplo 1: Habilitar o conector de API para Federação pós-IDP ao se inscrever

 #### <a name="request"></a>Solicitação